Get the latest insights

 Didn’t get that raise … you didn’t ask for?

-Left that job where you felt your boss was playing favorites … without bothering to investigate?
+Left the job where you felt your boss was playing favorites … but you didn't bother to address with said boss?

 No longer friends with that procrastinating colleague whose delays caused you endless headaches … that you never mentioned to her?